-Please enter the drop-off line in front of the school.
-Pull up and stop in the front half-circle as directed by the on-duty staff members.
-Please wait until your child has completely exited your vehicle and made it onto the front walkway before driving away.
-Always be sure to check for children crossing the lanes before driving away.
+Please enter the drop-off line at the far end of the school.
+Pull up and stop in front of the doors or where school employees direct you to do so.
+Please wait until your child has completely exited your vehicle and made it onto the walkway before driving away.
+Always be sure to check for children before driving away.
 DO NOT drop your child off in any area other than the drop-off line.
 Students are not allowed to cross lanes of traffic or parked cars.

-If you plan to come into the school with your child, please park in one of the designated parking spots and escort your child(ren) into the building.
+If you plan to come into the school with your child, please park in front of the school in a designated parking spot and escort your child(ren) into the building.

-If you arrive after 8:15 a.m. you will need to park your vehicle and walk your child into the Front Office, sign him/her in as tardy and pick up a Tardy Slip for admittance to class.
+If you arrive after 9:05 a.m., you will need to park your vehicle and walk your child into the Front Office, sign him/her in as tardy and pick up a Tardy Slip for admittance to class.